Landour: Origin as British sanatorium

+European legacy

 Racially, Landour was distinctly more European than Mussoorie.
 It was no accident.
 First, the army presence (albeit non-regimental) offered an excuse to 'keep out' Indians.
 Second, Maharajas were encouraged to build grand summer homes, but were directed towards Mussoorie.
 Among them were the ruling families of Kapurthala, Nabha, Alwar, Jind, Baroda, Kasmanda, Katesar, Kuchesar and other princely states.
 And this despite Maharajas being hand-in-glove with the Raj in terms of ruling the Indian masses; the former, who remained nominally 'autonomous', legitimized the rule of the latter.
 Tellingly, not a single princely residence was ever built in Landour.
 (The only 'exception' was The Castle, see below, but it was built by the British as a quasi-prison).
 Even the ruling family of Tehri-Garhwal (from whom the region was seized by the British) had no residence in Landour, though the family later did acquire some properties from Britons who sold out.
 These racial barriers, while quite real were more informal than formal; they began to weaken after World War I as the Indian freedom movement gained steam.
 The author Emily Eden, sister of the Governor-General Lord Auckland, wrote incisively about the biting racism of Britons towards all Indians (except Maharajas, whose over-the-top hospitality they craved), after spending much time in Landour, Shimla and Ooty in the late 1830s.
 Many Anglo-Indian families also put down roots in Landour, and in Barlowganj just below Mussoorie, in the 19th century.
 They were attracted in part by the schools, and by the sense of 'otherness' versus quotidian India.
 A handful remain, most having emigrated after 1947, but the few who remain (most are in their golden years) are treasure troves of local lore.

 Indeed, the events of 1857 led to a spurt in the European population of Mussoorie-Landour, with many families leaving the 'exposed' towns of the Gangetic Plain.
 Among the Britons who thus moved to Landour were the parents of Jim Corbett.
 Both had lost their spouses, and would meet and remarry in Landour (see below).
 His mother had moved from Meerut, where her first husband had been killed in action in 1857.
 Thousands of Europeans, mostly Britons, are buried in the twin towns.
 The Cantonment has adjacent Protestant and Catholic cemeteries, though due to overcrowding in the former, the latter has of late become non-denominational – they are managed by the same committee.
 In 1901, the town had a population of 1720, which climbed up to 3700 in the summers, when the heat of the Indian plains became unbearable.